Electropolishing-Induced Topographic Defects in Niobium: Insights and Implications for Superconducting Radio Frequency Applications: Results and Discussion

 To examine the development of topographic defects due to electropolishing, the mechanically polished surfaces were subjected to various amounts of electropolishing and investigated via WLI and AFM.
 Our WLI measurements of samples electropolished up to 20 $\mu$m reveal the growth of intergranular steps as shown in Fig. \ref{fig1}.
 The residual surface height variation after electropolishing is on the order of $\sim$1\% of the total removal depth, arising primarily from intergranular steps.
 Interestingly, although the samples are cut from the same batch, the sample subjected to 20 $\mu$m EP presents larger grains.
 This phenomenon can be attributed to rolling and recrystallization processes, which demonstrate the influence of the local microstructure \cite{bieler:srf09-tuoaau03, grill:srf11-thpo059, Balachandran2021DirectEvidence}.
 The average roughness ($S_a$) and peak-to-valley roughness ($S_z$) tend to grow with increasing EP material removal, as shown in Fig. \ref{fig14}.

 It is important to note that $S_a$ and $S_z$ are significantly influenced by the size of the scan area \cite{tian2011novel, comparisonSaSz}.
 Generally, the measured roughness increases with a larger scan size, as illustrated by the increase in surface roughness measured by WLI compared to AFM in Fig. \ref{fig14}.
 Since no single instrument can probe roughness on the millimeter lateral scale with a few nanometer lateral resolution, it is often useful to unify different topographic measurements using a power spectral density (PSD) analysis \cite{Elson:95, Duparre:02, Jacobs_2017}.
 Although PSD is a widely used tool to characterize surface roughness, its utility in the context of SRF cavity performance is fundamentally limited.
 A detailed discussion of the limitations of PSD can be found in the Supplementary Material.
-In short, PSD captures only the magnitude of spatial frequency components while discarding phase information, providing little guidance on which specific defects drive performance-relevant effects such as magnetic field enhancement or vortex nucleation.
+PSD captures only the magnitude of spatial frequency components while discarding phase information.
+It lacks any direct connection to the performance-relevant effects of magnetic field enhancement or vortex nucleation and thus provides little guidance on which defects are the primary drivers of these phenomena.
 However, it can be a useful metric if the defects do not have a regular structure.
 The topographic defects described in this work are well defined.
 For these reasons, the PSD analysis is relegated to the Supplementary Material.